wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

 #### Key Steps for Ubuntu:
 1. Connect the X4x0's 1GbE interface directly to the Ubuntu machine using an Ethernet cable.
-2. Go to System Preferences, and Network
+2. Go to System Preferences > Network
-3. Choose the Ethernet Connection which connects the X4x0, and edit this connection.
+3. Choose the Ethernet connection which connects the X4x0, and edit this connection.
 4. Go to the IPv4 Settings tab, select "Shared to other computers", Click Save.
 5. In a minute or less, the X410 acquires an IP address and access to the internet.
 6. Install the USRP driver (UHD), and run the `uhd_find_devices` command to locate the X4x0 devices.